Moyapeng/WeaklyPseudoPointNet/README.md

-# PointNet: A method for nuclei segmentation with Points Annotation
+# WeaklyPseudoPointNet: A method for nuclei segmentation with Points Annotation
 ## Description
 This page includes the code corresponding to our method.